Frequently Asked Questions (FAQ)

 How much does it cost to ship?

-We're pleased to offer free shipping on all orders of $99 or over.
-For orders under $99 we charge a flat $15 shipping fee.
+We're pleased to offer free shipping on all orders of $149 or over.
+For all other orders we offer a country-wide flat rate of $15.
+We also offer an Express Post shipping option for $30.

 Can I buy the MediaLight anywhere else in Australia?